Vintage Variations – trumpet, organ

 The work features tonal harmonies

-throughout and follows common theme and variation techniques,
+throughout and follows common theme and variation techniques, including change of meter, texture, and harmonization.

 The theme is clearly present throughout the work.